Tremont Waters

-Tremont Waters (born January 10, 1998) is an American professional basketball player for the Metropolitans 92 of the LNB Pro A. He played college basketball for the LSU Tigers.
+Tremont Waters (born January 10, 1998) is a Puerto Rican professional basketball player who last played for the Shanghai Sharks of the Chinese Basketball Association (CBA).
+He played college basketball for the LSU Tigers, and was drafted in the second round of the 2019 NBA draft by the Boston Celtics.

-Early life and high school career
+Early life

 Waters played at South Kent School, a private all-boys school in Connecticut for three years.
 He transferred prior to his senior year to Notre Dame High School in West Haven, Connecticut.
 In 2015, he tried out for the Puerto Rico men's national basketball team's U-17 squad.
-One of the wishes of the late father, was for his son to come to Puerto Rico and explore his Puerto Rican roots on his mother's side, since his mother Vanessa has family in San Juan.
+One of the wishes of his late father was for him to come to Puerto Rico and explore his Puerto Rican roots on his mother's side, since his mother Vanessa has family in San Juan.

 As a senior, he was selected for the Jordan Brand Classic.
-He initially committed to Georgetown but decommitted after coach John Thompson III was fired.
+He initially committed to Georgetown but decommitted shortly before coach John Thompson III was fired.
 Ranked number 37 overall in his high school class by Rivals.com, Waters committed to LSU and coach Will Wade on June 5, 2017.
 Waters was the 2017 Gatorade and Register State Player of the Year in Connecticut.

 College career

 On November 22, 2017, Waters scored a season-high 39 points on 13-of-22 shooting in a 94–84 loss to Marquette.
 As a freshman at LSU, Waters averaged 15.9 points, 6.0 assists and 3.4 rebounds per game.
 His 198 assists broke the school record for assists by a freshman set by Ben Simmons.
 Waters was named to the Freshman All-SEC team and was the Freshman of the Year in Louisiana.
 After the season, Waters entered his name in the 2018 NBA draft but did not hire an agent to preserve his collegiate eligibility.
 He announced his return to LSU for his sophomore season on May 29, 2018.

-On March 23, 2019 Waters led LSU against the 6th seeded Maryland Terrapins in the NCAA tournament.
-After a tough win against Yale, Waters played 36 minutes in the game.
-Waters played most of the game and led his team in assists.
-Naz Reid, the center for the Tigers, set a pick on the defender.
-Waters drove into the paint and scooped the ball off of the glass and into the basket for the game-winning score to end the game.
-During the NCAA Tournament, Waters averaged 33 minutes per game, 17-43 from the field shooting .396%.
-He also averaged 4.66 assists, 1.66 steals, and 16.66 points per game.
-Tremont Waters was awarded a spot onto the First Team All-SEC team due to his play during the season.
-Tremont was given the award for his leadership skills on and off of the court.
+Waters scored the game-winning layup for LSU against the No. 6 seeded Maryland Terrapins in the second round of the 2019 NCAA tournament on March 23, 2019.
+Waters shot 39.6 percent (17-of-43) from the field in the tournament, averaging 16.7 points, 4.7 assists and 1.7 steals per game.
+He earned All-SEC first team honors that season along with his strong tournament performance.